Fabian Reid

-Fabian Dwayne Reid (born 6 August 1991) is a Jamaican international footballer who plays for Dila Gori, as a midfielder.
+Fabian Dwayne Reid (born 6 August 1991) is a Jamaican professional footballer who plays as a midfielder for Jamaica Premier League club Arnett Gardens.

 Club career

 Born in Kingston, Reid spent his early career with Boys' Town and Arnett Gardens, before moving to play for Trinidadian club San Juan Jabloteh.
 After two seasons abroad he returned to Arnett Gardens.
+He spent time in Georgia with Dila Gori, before returning to Arnett Gardens for a third spell.

+In August 2023, Reid joined I-League club NEROCA.
+He scored first league goal for the club against Shillong Lajong at SSA Stadium on 9 November, in an 1–1 draw.

+In January 2024 he returned to former club Arnett Gardens.
+In February 2024 he became the first player to score 80 goals in the Jamaica Premier League.

 International career

 Reid made his national team debut for Jamaica in 2017.
 By May 2018, Reid had scored 3 goals in 5 official and unofficial games for Jamaica.